-The 4th state of consciousness is known by several names.
-For example, Samādhi is the common Indian term from (Sanskrit) Samādhi, sama, meaning “together,” and dhi, meaning “mind.”
-People also refer to it as bliss consciousness, pure consciousness, and transcendental consciousness.
+You have probably heard the 4th state of consciousness described in several ways.
+For example, Samādhiis the common Indian term from (Sanskrit) Samādhi, sama, meaning “together,” and dhi, meaning “mind.”
+Other influential teachers refer to this state of awareness as bliss consciousness, pure consciousness, and transcendental consciousness.
 This state has metabolic characteristics that differ from waking, dreaming, and sleeping.

 5) Physical Exercise

 Engage in a regular DAILY exercise program designed to cover all aspects of general fitness from cardio and strength training to flexibility and stamina.
-The greater the number of these actions you can put in place the greater the probability of moving past the inertia.
-These steps may not unshackle you from your life situations but they will provide a greater level of clarity and enable you to balance with less stress.
+The greater the number of these actions you can put in place, the greater the probability of moving past the inertia.
+These steps may not unshackle you from your life situations, but they will provide a greater level of clarity and enable you to balance with less stress.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia